ohnotnow/dep-sandbox/README.md

 ## Why

-Supply chain attacks on dependency/package managers do similar things: compromised package ships and then some script grabs your `~/.ssh`, browser data, shell history and any API keys it can, then posts them somewhere you'd rather they didn't.
-Package managers are adding good protections (cooldown windows, script approval, registry malware scanning), but the problem remains that you miss a npmrc (or whatever) setting and `npm install` runs other people's code on your machine.
+Supply chain attacks on dependency/package managers are terribly common now.
+A compromised package ships and then some script grabs your `~/.ssh`, browser data, shell history and any API keys it can, then posts them somewhere you'd rather they didn't.

+Package managers are adding good protections (cooldown windows, script approval, registry malware scanning), but the problem remains that you miss a npmrc (or whatever) setting or a `composer self-update` and some rando is running code on your machine.

 `ds` narrows that by running things like `npm install` or `composer require` inside a [nono](https://nono.sh) sandbox with a stripped back environment and access limited to your project and the key directories the tool needs (eg, `~/.cache/uv/`).